gpkvt/modernie_selenium/README.md

 As the modern.ie-Machines refuses to run more than 30-90 Days (at least for more than an hour) we remove the machines on a regular basis and recreate the original Appliance with all changes needed to run Selenium.

-Use it with your favored test runner (maybe [Karma](http://karma-runner.github.io/) or [Nightwatch.js](http://nightwatchjs.org)) to automate JavaScript tests in real browsers on your own Selenium Grid.
-Other WebDriver language bindings (Python, Java) should work as well.

 Prerequisites
 =================

-  * modern.ie VBox-Appliances
-  * VirtualBox (tested with 4.3)
+  * VirtualBox (tested with 5.0.30)
   * VirtualBox Extension Pack
   * Selenium-Hub
-  * deuac.iso
-  * IEDriverServer (for Selenium)
-  * chromedriver (for Selenium)
-  * Java JRE (for Selenium)
-  * Selenium Standalone Server
-  * Optional: phpVirtualBox

 What it does
 =================

-  * Import modern.ie Appliances to VirtualBox
+  * Import modern.ie VM images to VirtualBox
   * Configure VM Network-Settings
   * Configure VM RDP-Port-Setting (VRDE)
   * Configure VM Clipboard behaviour